DamonB2011/DeltaV-2026-April-3/README.md

 Since this was my first deep dive into full-stack development, I used an AI-assisted workflow (Manus.AI) to help me architect the system.
 This process taught me how to connect a Python math engine to a modern web interface and how to handle complex database issues like asynchronous processing.

-## 📝 License
-This design is intended for the VRC community.
-Please credit 1509R if you use elements of this DR4B or Claw geometry.